 Likelihood of harm (1–3):

-- 1 = Low: tool handles only public/internal non-sensitive data
+- 1 = Low: tool handles only public or internal non-sensitive data

-- 2 = Medium: tool sees confidential internal data
+- 2 = Medium: tool sees confidential internal data, codebase, or aggregated customer data

-- 3 = High: tool sees customer PII, regulated data, or credentials
+- 3 = High: tool sees customer PII, regulated data, health data, or credentials

 Impact if harm occurs (1–3):